An introduction to Try This ™

 Who are the Try This Parters?
 Try This is a partnership between local people who want to create healthier communities and a coalition of state-level groups who can help them do that.
 The state-level partners include:

-West Virginia Healthy Kids and Families Coalition, West Virginia Community Development Hub, West Virginia Office of Child Nutrition, West Virginia Bureau for Public Health, KEYS 4HealthyKids, West Virginia Association of Counties, WVU Extension Service, West Virginia Family Resource Networks, West Virginia Food and Farm Coalition, WV Farmers Market Association, Our Children Our Future, Healthy in the Hills, West Virginia National Association of Social Workers, American Friends Service Committee WV, West Virginia Primary Care Association, West Virginia Council of Churches, Step by Step, West Virginia School-Based Health Assembly, West Virginia Academy of Nutrition and Dietetics, West Virginia Healthy Bodies Healthy Spirits
+West Virginia Healthy Kids and Families Coalition, West Virginia Community Development Hub, West Virginia Office of Child Nutrition, West Virginia Bureau for Public Health, KEYS 4HealthyKids, West Virginia Association of Counties, WVU Extension Service, West Virginia Family Resource Networks, West Virginia Food and Farm Coalition, WV Farmers Market Association, Our Children Our Future, Healthy in the Hills, West Virginia National Association of Social Workers, American Friends Service Committee WV, West Virginia Primary Care Association, West Virginia Council of Churches, Step by Step, West Virginia School-Based Health Assembly, West Virginia Academy of Nutrition and Dietetics, West Virginia Healthy Bodies Healthy Spirits, West Virginians for Affordable Health Care

 Who funds Try This?
-The Claude Worthington Benedum Foundation, WV Office of Child Nutrition, WV Bureau of Public Health, Unicare Health Plan of WV, The Greater Kanawha Valley Foundation, The Highmark Foundation, Sisters of St. Joseph, Generous Promise Grant, The Bernard McDonough Foundation, American Heart Association, WVU Rural Health Initiative, WVU Health Sciences Center, WV Development Office, Flex-E Grant Program, Appalachia Funders Network, plus the Try This conference registration dollars and sponsorship dollars.
+The Claude Worthington Benedum Foundation, WV Office of Child Nutrition, WV Bureau of Public Health, Unicare, The Greater Kanawha Valley Foundation, The Highmark Foundation, Sisters Health Foundation, The Bernard McDonough Foundation, American Heart Association, WVU Rural Health Initiative, WVU Health Sciences Center, WV Development Office, Flex-E Grant Program, Appalachia Funders Network, plus the Try This conference registration dollars and sponsorship dollars.

 Kate Long, Co-director: email@example.com